Château de Vincennes

 The fortress, with an impressive turret standing 164 ft (50 m) tall, is one of the tallest in Europe.
 The Château de Vincennes is surrounded by a 3608 ft (1100 m)-long fortified wall with nine towers and is also protected by a moat, 88 ft (27 m) wide.

-Between the sixteenth and seventeenth century the fortified tower was converted into a royal prison, where generals, aristocrats and famous individuals like Diderot, Count of Mirabeau, Fouquet or the Marquis de Sade were locked away.
+Between the sixteenth and 17th century, the fortified tower was converted into a royal prison, where generals, aristocrats, and famous individuals like Diderot, Count of Mirabeau, Fouquet, or the Marquis de Sade were locked away.

 Sainte Chapelle